FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Use the `configmerger.py` to update old configuration files into a newer version's `config.ini`.
 You can do this by creating a copy of your existing config to i.e. a file named `myconfig.txt` and including in it the lines you want to keep for the newer version.
 Then, just run `python configmerger.py config.ini myconfig.txt` and all your existing config lines will be migrated to the new one.
 Works in most cases, but remember to be careful and double-check any migration issues with i.e. `diff`!

 # Changelog
+- v0.731 - added Yahoo!
+Finance as an API function call for stock price searches (requires the `yfinance` pip package)
 - v0.730 - added Alpha Vantage API function calling to fetch stock prices in real time (requires Alpha Vantage API key)
 - v0.729 - switched to `gpt-4o-mini` in default configurations instead of `gpt-3.5-turbo` (newer, cheaper, better)
 - v0.728 - more edge case handling when fetching multi-API weather data